 In a PoE connection, a single Ethernet cable carries both data and power.
 A type of AC adaptor called a PoE injector "injects" the power into the cable.
 A PoE data connection is more reliable than Wi-Fi, but you need a physical pathway for a cable between your router and the birdhouse, for example, through a garage door, open window, or attic vent.

-Both applications let you monitor the video, save video clips, and play stored clips.
-The CMS5 application offers more controls and settings for configuring camera operation.
+Both the computer app and mobile app let you monitor the video, save video clips, and play stored clips.
+The computer app offers more controls and settings for configuring camera operation.